3urobeat/arduino-resource-monitor/README.md

 # arduino-resource-monitor
 Display the resource usage of your PC on an 4x20 LCD display!
-This project retreives CPU, MEM & GPU usage and sends it via Serial to an Arduino Nano which is connected via USB.
+This project retrieves CPU, RAM & GPU usage and sends it to an Arduino Nano which is connected via USB.
+Both Linux and Windows are supported.

 <div>
   <img width=45% height:auto src="https://raw.githubusercontent.com/3urobeat/arduino-resource-monitor/main/.github/img/display.jpg">